 | Maximum monsoon safety | Jupiter 125 Disc |

-The catch: you need home charging (a regular 5A wall socket works) and your daily run should be under 80 km.
-For typical Thrissur families doing 30-50 km a day with home charging access, the iQube actually makes excellent financial sense.
-See our full TVS iQube review for Kerala riders for the detailed analysis.
+The TVS iQube is an increasingly popular option for Kerala families.
+It significantly reduces operating costs compared to petrol scooters.
+The trade-off is that you need home charging (a regular wall socket works) and your daily commute should be under 80 km.
+For families doing 30-50 km daily with home charging access, the iQube can be cost-effective.
+See our full TVS iQube review for Kerala riders for a detailed analysis.

 If you are still torn, ask yourself these three questions: